jktrn/abystar/CONTRIBUTING.md

 > [!WARNING]
 > There ***are no restrictions*** on what kind of attributes you can choose, **including completely fabricated ones that don't exist in the source library**.
 As such, it's your sole responsibility to ensure that you don't create any typos in this part of the code.
 This laxness is because certain characters require unique attributes that only exist for themselves, which can't exist within the general library of attributes.

 **Example:** Nahida has a passive which gives a bonus to both the crit rate and damage of her elemental skill in particular.
-As such, she has 2 unique attributes defined only for her.
+As such, she has 2 unique attributes defined only for her, which do not exist within the `characterAttributes.ts` file.

 ```tsx
 'Tri-Karma Purification DMG': {